weidengeist/Willowbot/README.md

   '^!poll cancel$' : {
     'matchType' : 'regex',
     'debug'     : 'Poll has been cancelled.',
     'function'  : ['poll_cancel(commands, irc, cancelMessage = "Votes no longer accepted.
-Poll has been cancelled."'], 'minLevel'  : 3
+Poll has been cancelled.")'], 'minLevel'  : 3
   }
 }